-Applying For A Pistol License In Westchester County: As of February 2014, you can now download the Westchester County Pistol Permit Application and the Pistol License Safety & Information Handbook from our website.
+Applying For A Pistol License In Westchester County: The Westchester County Pistol Permit Application and the Pistol License Safety & Information Handbook can be downloaded from our website.
 Please note: In the application instruction package, the 3 x PPB3/PPB3A – State of New York Pistol / Revolver License Application forms (which has the fingerprint form on the back) MUST be printed double-sided.
 The FORMS WILL NOT BE ACCEPTED if they are printed on separate pages.
-If you have any questions regarding the application, you can call the Public Safety Pistol License unit at (914) 995-2709.
+If you have any questions regarding the application, please call the Public Safety Pistol License unit at (914) 995-2709.
 The restriction attachment forms are listed under the OTHER FORMS section below.
-You can also obtain a pistol license application by visiting the Office of the Westchester County Clerk, Licensing Division, Room 340, 110 Dr. Martin Luther King Jr. Blvd., White Plains, NY 10601.
-Our office is open from 8 a.m. until 5 p.m., Monday - Friday, excluding legal holidays.
-Please arrive by 4:30 p.m.
-For more information, please call (914)995-3088.
+Once you complete your pistol license application and complied with all the Pistol License Application Instructions, you MUST make an appointment with the Westchester County Department of Public Safety, Pistol License Unit by calling (914)995-2709 to be fingerprinted.

 Westchester County Firearms Safety Course: The New York State Penal Code Section 400.(4-b) states “In the county of Westchester, at the time of application… (the) licensing officer shall require that the applicant submit a certificate of successful completion of a firearms safety course and test issued in his or her name and endorsed and affirmed under the penalties of perjury by a duly authorized instructor. “

 For the applicant’s convenience, please find a List of Instructors approved to teach said firearms safety course and their contact information.

 Calendar of Events